 The volume of tips is massive.
 Last year, the organization received 8.2 million tips, which were prioritized and reviewed by a team of only 25 analysts2.
 Some of the tips come from identifying child pornography images that have been tagged with a technique known as hashing, which can help track illegal images as they circulate online between pedophiles.

 To help solve this problem, Intel is furnishing high-power computing to help make analyzing the tips more efficient and more manageable.
 Bob Rogers, Intel’s chief data scientist, leads the effort.

 Rogers explained how Intel uses advanced technology to help find missing and exploited children.

 Bob Rogers: “We designed an enterprise data strategy that allowed them to integrate literally hundreds of different databases and data sources.
 We modernized their IT infrastructure with new architecture, and new hardware will help the organization process cybertips.
-We accelerated their ability to identify a red flag in an image by 70 times.”
+We accelerated their ability to identify a red flag in an image.”

 Question: The organization receives an incredible number of tips every day, and that volume is only expected to grow.
 What accounts for the growing number?

 Bob Rogers: “The numbers are growing dramatically and it’s driven by these advanced technologies.
 Electronic service providers are using more AI to identify

 “We’ve loaded hundreds of thousands of past cases that the analysts have already analyzed and we are using that as the training data to create a model that can take data from the report—think IP addresses, phone numbers, text—and determine the physical location of the suspect.”

 Question: What new technology tools are in the pipeline for the organization?